 Instead of having to download copies, send copies and attach them to emails and different versions—and somebody updates one and doesn’t update the right one, and now we’ve got multiple copies floating around and there’s five different versions of this—I just can send a simple link and all the changes and edits are saved automatically into that document.
 It’s live and I know it’s always current and up-to-date.

 At Aldridge, our team of IT professional can provide your business with the resources it need to reach its potential.
 We specialize in service and support, and can deliver a strategy that effectively manages your IT.
 Our approach relieves clients of the hassle of technology management so they can focus on running their business.
-Contact an Aldridge representative to learn more about document versioning and sharing with SharePoint and Office 365.
+Contact an Aldridge representative to learn more about leveraging SharePoint, OneDrive, and Office 365.